gabehollombe-aws/step-functions-workshop/website/content/_index.md

 ### Do these steps

-1. In the ‘Execution event history’ section, expand the last row, which should show ‘Execution failed’
+Step 1.
+In the ‘Execution event history’ section, expand the last row, which should show ‘Execution failed’

-2. Notice that the error message gives us a helpful description of what went wrong.
+Step 2.
+Notice that the error message gives us a helpful description of what went wrong.

     ```
     {